 Attention: While the

-Exact-Matchoperators work by assigning weights (a file that fulfills all search criteria will be coloured bright, while files which do not match all search terms have a faded background), the
+Exact-Matchoperators work by assigning weights (a file that fulfills all search criteria will be considered very relevant, while files which do not match all search terms have a blue or gray relevancy indicator), the

 NOToperator definitely excludes files.
 So while a search for

 boat shipwould also include files containing only one of the two terms (albeit with a much lower weight), a search for

 !boat shipwill definitely exclude all files containing the word boat.

 Of course, you can chain all of these operators.
 So you could search for

 "Boat Ship" | vessel captain to display only files that either contain the exact phrase "Boat Ship" or the word "vessel", and which also include the word "captain".